Skip to content

 This guide walks through creating a complete Node-RED node — from schema definition to server logic to the Vue 3 editor form.

-1. Define the Schema
+Define a Schema

 Schemas define the shape of your node's configuration.
 They're used for runtime validation and to auto-generate editor defaults.